 Looks Unfamiliar On CHANEL 9: “Les Tripodes”

-You can find some extra chat with Mark on the subject of watching television on holiday, taking a look at ropey old American anthology series, French dubbed versions of The Professionals, and whatever in the name of whateverness NUTS! actually was, here.
+You can find some additional chat with Mark on the subject of watching television while on holiday, taking a look at ropey old American anthology series, French dubbed versions of The Professionals, and whatever in the name of whateverness NUTS! actually was, here.